 The greatest defensive element of the city of Constantinople were its walls, called the Theodosian Walls after the Emperor Theodosios, during whose reign the walls were built.
 Although named for Theodosius, he was still a boy when construction was completed by his then-regent, Anthemius, in 413.
 No enemy breached the walls for over 1,000 years, until 1453 when military technology developed cannons.

-The wall had several layers of defense, including an low outer wall, a moat, and a higher inner wall.
+The wall had several layers of defense, including a low outer wall, a moat, and a higher inner wall.
 The walls still stand, after more than 16 centuries, but they show their age.
 Its many towers are empty now, although you can still see in their inner walls (as above) where the builders left niches to lay beams on which they built floors.

-The Byzantium 1200 website has a nice virtual recreation of the walls and the Porta Aurea, as well as a Youtube video that includes the walls.
+The Byzantium 1200 website has a nice virtual recreation of the walls and the Porta Aurea.
+There’s also a Youtube video that includes the walls.
 I highly recommend viewing it to get a feel for how the walls would have looked in their heyday. https://www.youtube.com/watch?v=uX4UJv-eIjQ

 Many of the old gates (of which there were quite a few) are now used for cars, as this one is.
 Otherwise, you can find graffiti, a few homeless people nesting, and the occasional tourist visiting them.